daohongliu/open-whisper/README.md

    ```
    Double-click the AutoHotkey script to start.
 This will automatically launch the Python backend in the background.

+**Note:** After recording and transcription, the output is automatically copied to your clipboard.
+To paste the transcribed text into any application, simply press **Ctrl+V** where you want the text to appear.

 2. **Hotkeys:**
    - **Windows+Alt+Space**: Hold to record, release to stop recording and transcribe
    - **Ctrl+Alt+Q**: Quit the application